jhwong97/p003-dbt-guides/dbt_snowflake/dbt_hol/README.md

 In addition, it also provides a possibility to see the full lineage of models via the visual DAG as shown in the image below.

 ![image](/dbt_snowflake/dbt_hol/images/lineage_graph.png)

+### dbt Pipelines for Trading Books
+For this section, we are going to upload two small datasets using [dbt seed](https://docs.getdbt.com/docs/building-a-dbt-project/seeds) representing trading books of two desks.
+To complete this part, we need to follow these few steps:

+1. We need to first create two csv files within the `seeds` folder.
+    - `seeds/manual_book1.csv`

+    ```csv
+    Book,Date,Trader,Instrument,Action,Cost,Currency,Volume,Cost_Per_Share,Stock_exchange_name
+    B2020SW1,2021-03-03,Jeff A.,AAPL,BUY,-17420,GBP,200,87.1,NASDAQ
+    B2020SW1,2021-03-03,Jeff A.,AAPL,BUY,-320050,GBP,3700,86.5,NASDAQ
+    B2020SW1,2021-01-26,Jeff A.,AAPL,SELL,52500,GBP,-500,105,NASDAQ
+    B2020SW1,2021-01-22,Jeff A.,AAPL,BUY,-100940,GBP,980,103,NASDAQ
+    B2020SW1,2021-01-22,Nick Z.,AAPL,SELL,5150,GBP,-50,103,NASDAQ
+    B2020SW1,2019-08-31,Nick Z.,AAPL,BUY,-9800,GBP,100,98,NASDAQ
+    B2020SW1,2019-08-31,Nick Z.,AAPL,BUY,-1000,GBP,50,103,NASDAQ
+    ```

+    - `seeds/manual_book2.csv`

+    ```csv
+    Book,Date,Trader,Instrument,Action,Cost,Currency,Volume,Cost_Per_Share,Stock_exchange_name
+    B-EM1,2021-03-03,Tina M.,AAPL,BUY,-17420,EUR,200,87.1,NASDAQ
+    B-EM1,2021-03-03,Tina M.,AAPL,BUY,-320050,EUR,3700,86.5,NASDAQ
+    B-EM1,2021-01-22,Tina M.,AAPL,BUY,-100940,EUR,980,103,NASDAQ
+    B-EM1,2021-01-22,Tina M.,AAPL,BUY,-100940,EUR,980,103,NASDAQ
+    B-EM1,2019-08-31,Tina M.,AAPL,BUY,-9800,EUR,100,98,NASDAQ
+    ```

+2. Once the csv files are created, run this command to load the data into Snowflake.
+The newly created tables can be found in the **public schema**.

+    ```cmd
+    dbt seed
+    ```

+    **Remarks:** *It is important to mention that this approach is feasible when dealing with smaller datasets and seldom updated.
+You should be using COPY/Snowpipe or other data integration options recommended for Snowflake to load larger data into it.*

+3. To simplify usage on the trading book datasets, we will create a model that would combine data from all desk by using the `dbt_utils.union_relations` macro to automate the code automation:
+    - Create a new model - `models/l20_transform/tfm_book.sql`

+        ```sql
+        {{dbt_utils.union_relations(
+            relations=[ref('manual_book1'), ref('manual_book2')])
+            }}
+        ```
+        The functionality of this dbt code is to automatically scanned structures of the involved objects, aligned all possible attributes by name and type and combined all datasets via UNION ALL.
+Comparing this to the size of code we entered in the model itself, you can imagine the amount of time saved by such automation.
+In a more layman term, it basically merges the two different datasets into 1.

+        Based on the trading books information, it only provides records when shares were bought or sold.
+Ideally, to make the daily performance analysis we need to have rows for the days shares were HOLD.
+Therefore, we need to include a few more models to achieve this.

+    - Create a new model - `models/l20_transform/tfm_daily_position.sql`

+        ```sql
+        WITH cst_market_days AS
+        (
+            SELECT DISTINCT date
+            FROM {{ref('tfm_stock_history_major_currency')}} hist
+            WHERE hist.date >= ( SELECT min(date) AS min_dt FROM {{ref('tfm_book')}}  )
+        )
+        SELECT
+            cst_market_days.date,
+            trader,
+            stock_exchange_name,
+            instrument,
+            book,
+            currency,
+            sum(volume) AS total_shares
+        FROM cst_market_days
+        , {{ref('tfm_book')}} book
+        WHERE book.date <= cst_market_days.date
+        GROUP BY 1, 2, 3, 4, 5, 6
+        ```

+    - Create a new model - `models/l20_transform/tfm_daily_position_with_trades.sql`

+        ```sql
+        SELECT book
+            , date
+            , trader
+            , instrument
+            , action
+            , cost
+            , currency
+            , volume
+            , cost_per_share
+            , stock_exchange_name
+            , SUM(t.volume) OVER(partition BY t.instrument, t.stock_exchange_name, trader ORDER BY t.date rows UNBOUNDED PRECEDING ) total_shares
+        FROM {{ref('tfm_book')}}  t
+        UNION ALL
+        SELECT book
+            , date
+            , trader
+            , instrument
+            , 'HOLD' as action
+            , 0 AS cost
+            , currency
+            , 0      as volume
+            , 0      as cost_per_share
+            , stock_exchange_name
+            , total_shares
+        FROM {{ref('tfm_daily_position')}}
+        WHERE (date,trader,instrument,book,stock_exchange_name)
+            NOT IN
+            (SELECT date,trader,instrument,book,stock_exchange_name
+                FROM {{ref('tfm_book')}}
+            )
+        ```

+4. Run the following command to execute the model creation process.
+    ```cmd
+    dbt run -m tfm_book+
+    ```

+5. After successfully creating the models, we can then query the information from the model which provide information on the stock daily position.
+As example, you can use the below SQL:
+    ```sql
+    SELECT *
+    FROM dbt_hol_dev.l20_transform.tfm_daily_position_with_trades
+    WHERE trader = 'Jeff A.'
+    ORDER BY date;
+    ```